Azure/azure-osconfig/docs/architecture.md

 ## 4.10.
 Telemetry

-OSConfig has limited Telemetry via its product information submitted to the IoT Hub.
+OSConfig has limited Telemetry via its product information.
 OpenTelemetry is a potential future path.

 # 5. OSConfig Management Modules

 ## 5.1.
 Introduction

 Each Management Module typically implements one OS configuration function.
-OSConfig isolates the module from the [PnP](https://docs.microsoft.com/en-us/azure/iot-pnp/overview-iot-plug-and-play) and the [Digital Twins Definition Language (DTDL)](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md) protocols and from the Edge authentication with the IoT Hub.
+OSConfig isolates the module from the management authority protocols.
 OSConfig communicates with the Module over a Module Interface Model (MIM) and the Management Module Interface (MMI) that each module implements.
-The module developer is not required to learn Azure IoT technologies like PnP,  DTDL, DPS, AIS, etc. and instead can focus on designing the PnP-agnostic MIM and the module implementation.
+The module developer is not required to learn the management authority protocols and instead can focus on designing the MIM and the module implementation.

 <img src="assets/modules.png" alt="Management Modules" width=80%/>